Friday, February 02, 2024

 It proved the most significant flashpoint of the inquiry to that date.
 Within days of Regan’s evidence, AMP chief executive Craig Meller resigned amid the public and investor outcry.
 Ten days after Meller, chairwoman Catherine Brenner – who intervened in a supposedly independent report to be handed to ASIC on the issue to minimise the involvement of Meller – fell on her sword.

-She has since returned to boardrooms as a director at Scentre.
 Nearly six years after the royal commission first hearing, it’s easy to forget the sheer scale of the misconduct uncovered.

 “The damage done by that conduct to individuals and to the overall health and reputation of the financial services industry has been large,” the final report authored by the by former High Court judge said.
 “Choices must now be made,” said Hayne.

-“The financial services industry is too important to the economy of the nation to allow what has happened in the past to continue or to happen again.” $4.4b remediation
+“The financial services industry is too important to the economy of the nation to allow what has happened in the past to continue or to happen again.”

 The fees-for-no-service issue – possibly the biggest single controversy of the inquiry – ballooned into a $4.4 billion remediation job for the major four banks, Macquarie and AMP as of 2022.
 The inquiry later aired that their financial planners were slugging dead customers with fees, too, and, in Commonwealth Bank’s case, knew for years before it informed regulators.